General COVID-19 Resources

 - North Dakota: the DOI urges all insurers to provide flexibility from certain insurance requirements to North Dakota consumers and businesses that have been impacted.
 The relief may include the following: extension of premium payment deadlines; extension of existing grace periods; additional time before cancellations or non-renewals become effective; waiver of fees, penalties, or other late payment charges; development of payment plan options for consumers and businesses facing financial hardship.

-- Oklahoma: provides 45-day grace period on all notices of cancellation for non-payment until the state of emergency is lifted.
+- Oklahoma: insurers must provide 45-day grace period on all notices of cancellation for non-payment until the state of emergency is lifted.
+Note: If you are a policyholder and have questions about your policy or business interruption coverage, please contact your agent for assistance.

 - Oregon: insurers must immediately institute a grace period for premium payment, suspend all cancellations and non-renewals for active policies, and withdraw any outstanding notices of cancellations or nonrenewal that have not yet taken effect as of March 25 and provide those policyholders with a notice stating that the cancellation or non-renewal is suspended until the order expires.
 Insurers may resume cancellations and non-renewals following the expiration of the order.